Frequently Asked Questions

 Q: What is the minimum deposit required to open a live account with DF Markets?

-A: With any DF Markets account, there is no minimum deposit requirement.
-The amount you fund your account with is entirely up to you.
+A: There is no minimum deposit requirement for opening a live Spread Betting account, so the exact amount of money with which you wish to fund your account is entirely up to you.

 Q: What is a certified copy?

 A: In certain cases, we may ask for a certified copy of your documents.
 A certified copy is a copy of the original document, which must contain the following information:

 - Notary Public, lawyer or bank manager’s official stamp

 - Full name of person who certifies the document

 - Signature of person who certifies the document